s-moon/cheatsheets/PHP.md

 ```
 $substring = substr($string,$start,$length);

+If $start and $length are positive, substr( ) returns $length characters in the string,
+starting at $start.
+The first character in the string is at position 0:

+print substr('watch out for that tree',6,5);
+out f

+If you leave out $length, substr( ) returns the string from $start to the end of the original string:

+print substr('watch out for that tree',17);
+t tree

+If $start plus $length goes past the end of the string, substr( ) returns all of the string from $start forward:

+print substr('watch out for that tree',20,5);
+ree

 If $start is negative, substr( ) counts back from the end of the string to determine where
 your substring starts:

 print substr('watch out for that tree', -6);
 print substr('watch out for that tree', -17,5);
 t tree